 | 2003 |

-CIP98 (whirlin) interacts directly with CASK (calmodulin-dependent serine kinase), a MAGUK family scaffolding protein, and co-localizes with CASK along dendritic processes of neurons in the CNS. |
+CIP98 (WHRN) is expressed in the central nervous system and directly interacts with CASK (calmodulin-dependent serine kinase), a MAGUK family scaffolding protein; CIP98 co-localizes with CASK along dendritic processes of neurons, suggesting a role in CASK scaffolding complex formation at synapses. |

-Co-immunoprecipitation, immunocytochemistry, electron microscopy |
+Co-immunoprecipitation, immunocytochemistry, electron microscopy, in situ hybridization |

 Journal of neurochemistry |